joppevos/Redshift-AOV-generator/README.md

 ## What?
-A custom AOV generator for redshift Maya
+A custom Multipass AOV generator for redshift Maya

 ## Why?
 To create a generalized AOV-format for every artists in the studio, this way there are no problems with different settings later on in the pipeline.